 This presents an opportunity for the space industry to become facilitators of orbital and interplanetary decentralised data storage.
 The issue with accessing the metaverse further away from Earth is latency and bandwidth, so there will need to be technology to close this gap.
 Thankfully, space companies already have this in their minds.
 As of May 2022, Lockheed Martin and Filecoin Foundation are working to demonstrate a blockchain network in Space.

-They have identified an opportunity to support a long-term presence in Space without relying entirely on Earth-based communications/data storage, enabling more efficient data transfer in Space and could keep users off the planet connected via the metaverse.
+They have identified an opportunity to support a long-term presence in Space without relying entirely on Earth-based communications/data storage, enabling more efficient data transfer in Space and keeping users off the planet connected via the metaverse.
 This would be done through a network of spacecraft all linking and sharing data with each other ready to be accessed on or off Earth.

 To sum up, although the metaverse is still definitely not a concrete concept and a lot of creases have to be ironed out, it is clear that many companies are positioning themselves to be ready for what they see as inevitably coming.
 We don’t know what shape the metaverse will take, and it depends on how technology evolves over the coming decade.
 But, with the amount of investment into it already, it’s clear that virtual, augmented, mixed and extended reality will play some part in the way we interact with technology in the near future.